olvaffe/olv-notes/graphics/apps/chromium.md

       - `DrmThreadProxy` is created
       - `GbmSurfaceFactory` is created
       - `DrmOverlayManagerGpu` is created
+  - `gl::init::InitializeStaticGLBindingsOneOff` loads EGL/GLES
+    - nowadays, `kGLImplementationEGLANGLE` is used and this loads angle shipped with chrome
+    - `GetRequestedGLImplementation` returns the `GLImplementationParts`
+      - `GetAllowedGLImplementations` returns allowed implementations and is platform-specific on ozone
+      - because angle and cmd passthrough are both enabled, angle implementations are moved to the head of the vector
+      - if `--use-gl=foo` is specified,
+        `GetRequestedGLImplementationFromCommandLine` return `foo` impl
+      - otherwise, it falls back to the first implementation
+        - on drm, it is `kGLImplementationEGLANGLE` and `ANGLEImplementation::kDefault`
+        - on wayland, it is `kGLImplementationEGLANGLE` and `gl::ANGLEImplementation::kOpenGL`
+    - `InitializeStaticGLBindingsImplementation`
+      - this calls `GLOzoneEGL::InitializeStaticGLBindings` on drm and wayland
+      - on both platforms, `LoadDefaultEGLGLES2Bindings` is used to dlopen angle's `libEGL.so` and `libGLESv2.so`
+  - `gl::init::InitializeGLNoExtensionsOneOff` initializes EGL display
+    - on ozone, `InitializeGLOneOffPlatform` calls
+      - `GetDisplayInitializationParams` to collect supported `DisplayType`s
+        - it often returns `ANGLE_OPENGL`, `ANGLE_OPENGLES`, and `ANGLE_VULKAN`
+        - it checks for allowed implementations and angle's EGL client extensions
+          - `EGL_ANGLE_platform_angle`
+          - `EGL_ANGLE_platform_angle_opengl`
+          - `EGL_ANGLE_platform_angle_vulkan`
+          - `EGL_ANGLE_platform_angle_device_type_egl_angle`
+      - `GLOzoneEGL::InitializeGLOneOffPlatform` to initialize a display
+        - it calls `GLDisplayEGL::Initialize` which calls `eglInitialize`
+  - `use_passthrough_cmd_decoder` means chrome decodes and passes through gles2 cmds to the driver without validation
+    - the idea is, when the driver is angle, angle will validate
+  - `CollectGraphicsInfo` creates a temp EGL surface/context to query driver GL caps
+  - `ComputeGpuFeatureInfo` is based on driver GL caps with driver WAs applied
+  - if vulkan is enabled, `InitializeVulkan` loads vk and initializes a vk instance
+    - `VulkanInstance::InitializeInstance` reuses the vk instance from angle when `VulkanFromANGLE` is enabled
+  - `gl::init::InitializeExtensionSettingsOneOffPlatform` parses EGL
+    extensions
+  - `gl::init::CreateOffscreenGLSurface` creates a offscreen EGL surface
+    - it is either pbuffer or no surface at all if the driver supports surfaceless
 - `GpuChildThread` starts the gpu (main) thread
   - `GpuChildThread` has a `VizMainImpl`
+  - `VizMainImpl::VizMainImpl` creates a `GpuServiceImpl`

+## GPU and Ozone

 - `SurfaceFactoryOzone::GetGLOzone`
   - on wayland, `GLOzoneEGLWayland` is returned
   - on cros, `GLOzoneEGLGbm` is returned